 Casinoteatern, Historical theater in Stockholm, Sweden

-The building was demolished in 1964 to make space for an extension of the Postgiro building, marking the end of its 43-year run as a theater.
+The building was demolished in 1964 to make way for an extension of the Postgiro building, removing one of Stockholm's established theater venues from the city.
+This demolition marked the end of an era of entertainment culture in that location.

 Location: Stockholm Municipality